jamiehannaford/coreos-reboot-operator/README.md

 ## How it works

-The operator is composed of two components: the `controller` which synchronizes the reboots, ensuring that the cluster will not be negatively impacted; and the `agent` daemon set, which listens out for reboot requests on systemd and performs the reboot itself.
+The operator is composed of two components: the `controller` which synchronizes the reboots, ensuring that the cluster will not be negatively impacted; and the `agent` DaemonSet, which listens out for reboot requests on systemd and performs the reboot itself.

 This is the lifecycle of a reboot: